 How do I have a Mass offered for someone?

 Please contact the parish office to request a Mass intention for someone.
 Mass intentions are often booked far in advance so please contact the office as early as possible to request a specific date or Mass time.

 How do I reach a priest in an emergency?

 For an after-hours emergency, please call 419-322-5235 to reach the on-call priest.

 How do I request assistance with food, clothing, rent, etc.?

 All assistance is coordinated through the St. Vincent de Paul Society.
 Please call the parish office at 419-698-1519 and leave a message with the SVDP voicemail.
 A member will call you back to discuss your situation and how they can assist.

 How do I obtain proof that I received a sacrament?

 Sacrament records are kept at the parish of Baptism regardless of where the sacrament was received.
-If you were baptized after 2013, the records are at Epiphany of the Lord and you can request a copy by contacting the Parish Office Manager.
+If you were baptized after 2013, the records are at Epiphany of the Lord and you can request a copy by contacting the Administrative Assistant.
 If you were baptized before 2013 at one of our six founding churches, please contact the Diocesan Archivist, Sr. Nadine Mathias, SND, at 419-244-6711 ext.
 4920.

 Can I rent a church hall for my private event?